 Lori launched her business in the Spring of 2012, which is about the time I received an olla in the mail from her.
-What a nice surprise to find something new to garden with!
+What a nice surprise to find something new with which to garden!
 I’d been gardening for about 40 years at that point, so a new item for the garden really made me want to get my hands dirty!
 And as Lori put it, “Very soon after, a dear friend I had met in Japan, and another Marine Corps spouse, Mary Kathryn Dunston, asked if she could show OLLAS to some of her local nurseries in Virginia.
 Mary Kathryn had always been an excellent gardener and her enthusiasm for OLLAS made her the perfect partner.
 She and I shared the same desires to see healing in our culture and environment.
 What better than helping people grow healthy food while conserving our precious water.
 Together we have taken Dripping Springs OLLAS from the East Coast to the West and continue to educate people about the many advantages of the OLLA.”

 Our story continues in that Lori has had to step out of the business.
 Life changes and we are called to change with it.
-I have stepped further in to try to fill her shoes, and as I muddle through, I am humbly introduced to many many people who have the same vision as we; Help people grow healthy food and conserve our precious water.
+I have stepped further into the business to try to fill her shoes, and as I muddle through, I am humbly introduced to many many people who have the same vision as we; Help people grow healthy food and conserve our precious water.
 Our mission continues!

 – Mary Kathryn Dunston